 - Central: It will be warm during the day and cooler at night.
 A light base for daytime and long sleeves and long pants in the evening should be enough to keep you comfortable.

-- China's top attractions will also be mobbed with site-seeing domestic tourists.
+- China's top attractions will also be mobbed with site-seeing domestic tourists during Golden Week.
 Frugal travelers should wait to book domestic fares after the first week of October as the prices will drop and the remaining month is a more budget-friendly time to travel within the country.

 - If you're visiting western China—especially places with higher elevation like Tibet and West Yunnan—temperatures fall significantly over the month and may drop below freezing by the end of October; pack extra layers to accommodate.

 - October is a great month to visit the Great Wall in Beijing, but you may need to book accommodations and airfare further in advance as it's also one of the busiest tourist seasons for the city.